Joe Kenney studied figurative and monumental sculpture for two and one-half years at the University of

 Infant Jesus Catholic Church Lumberton, Texas.

-Texas School for the Blind and Visually Impaired.
+Texas School for the Blind and Visually Impaired, Austin Texas.

-Joe Kenney's Sculpture in Public and Religious Settings:
+Joe Kenney's Sculpture in Public, Corporate and Religious Settings:

 Model for 9-foot statue.